Chalarangelo/30-seconds-of-code/snippets/n_times_string.md

 tags: string,beginner
 ---

-Prints out the same string a defined number of times.
+Generates a string with the given string value repeated `n` number of times.

 - Repeat the string `n` times, using the `*` operator.